sitMCella/azure-postgresql-backup-wal-g/README.md

-# Backup for Azure PostgreSQL Flexible Server using WAL-G
+# Backup of Azure Database for PostgreSQL Flexible Server using WAL-G

 ## Table of contents